Vasi012/ELITE-Luxury-Cars/README.md

 *ELITE* the website created to help people finding the right car for them.

-On the website you have the posibility to find your dream car where you can personalise the way you want it.
+On the website you have the possibility to find your dream car where you can personalise the way you want it.

-Morover we have a variety of posible choices just for you.
+Moreover, we have a variety of possible choices just for you.

-*ELITE | Luxury Cars* was created in order to have a strong relationship between the custumer and sales person.
+*ELITE | Luxury Cars* was created to have a strong relationship between the customer and salesperson.

-If you will like to choose your next car and meet our team you can click [here](https://vasi012.github.io/ELITE-Luxury-Cars/).
+If you would like to choose your next car and meet our team you can click [here](https://vasi012.github.io/ELITE-Luxury-Cars/).

 ![Screenshot 2022-02-24 203636](https://user-images.githubusercontent.com/96884287/155603562-8b21659d-c7e2-4897-905f-b14fd51887c4.png)